mcustiel/phiremock-client/README.md

 ```

 ### Listing created expectations
-The `listExpecatations` method returns an array of instances of the Expectation class.
+The `listExpecatations` method returns an array of instances of the Expectation class containing all the current expectations checked by Phiremock Server.

 ```php
 <?php